populationgenomics/team-docs/code_editors.md

 ### Visual Studio Code

+The Hail team allows line lengths up to 120 characters.
+In your _Preferences_, select the _Workspace_ tab and search for _Python › Formatting: Black Args_.
+Set the arguments to `--skip-string-normalization --line-length=120` to prevent `black` from adding lots of formatting changes that will make diffs hard to read.

 After installing the Python extension, Visual Studio Code by default uses Pylance for code navigation.
 As Hail requires a non-trivial `PYTHONPATH` to resolve all modules, this is a little tricky to set up.